Mary Leadbeater

+Mary Leadbeater (/ˈlɛdˌbɛtər/; December 1758 – 27 June 1826) was an Irish Quaker author and diarist who lived most of her life in the planned Quaker settlement of Ballitore, County Kildare.
+She wrote and published extensively on both secular and religious topics ranging from translation, poetry, letters, children's literature and biography.
+Her accounts of the Irish Rebellion of 1798 provide an insight into the effects of the Rebellion on the community in Ballitore.

 Early years and education

-Leadbeater was born in Ballitore, Athy, County Kildare, Ireland.
-She was the daughter of Richard Shackleton (1726–1792) by his second wife, Elizabeth Carleton, and granddaughter of Abraham Shackleton, schoolmaster of Edmund Burke.
+Mary Shackleton was born in Ballitore, County Kildare, Ireland.
+She was the daughter of Richard Shackleton (1726–1792) by his second wife, Elizabeth Carleton (1726–1766), and granddaughter of Abraham Shackleton, schoolmaster of Edmund Burke.
 Her parents were Quakers.
+She kept a personal diary for most of her life, beginning at 11 and writing in it almost daily.
+There 55 extant volumes of her diaries in the National Library of Ireland.

-She was thoroughly educated, and her literary studies were aided by Aldborough Wrightson, a man of great ability who had been educated at Ballitore school and had returned to die there.
+She was educated, and her literary studies were aided by Aldborough Wrightson, a man who had been educated at Ballitore school and had returned to die there.
 In 1784 she travelled to London with her father and paid several visits to Burke's town house, where she met Sir Joshua Reynolds and George Crabbe.
-She also went to Beaconsfield, and on her return wrote a poem in praise of the place and its owner, which was acknowledged by Burke, 13 December 1784, in a long and eulogistic letter.
+She also went to Beaconsfield, and on her return wrote a poem in praise of the place and its owner, which was acknowledged by Burke, 13 December 1784, in a long letter.
 On her way home she visited, at Selby, Yorkshire, some primitive Quakers whom she described in her journal.